Do I need a degree to get into UX Design?

-No, UX Design is a portfolio & experience based job.
-But, college degrees tend to help you build your portfolio, learn from industry professionals, network, & unlock opportunities available to college students only such as early career or intern programs.
-College degrees are often required or preferred for jobs, although they don’t need to be specifically degrees related to UX Design.
+No. UX Design is a portfolio & experience-based job.
+However, College degrees do tend to help you network, & unlock opportunities available to only college students such as early career or intern programs.
+Studying UX Design can also help build your portfolio and more easily learn from industry professionals.
+Most Design jobs prefer or require College degrees, although they do not need to be degrees specifically related to UX Design.

-It depends, the programs are very new, and of course designers come from all backgrounds.
+It depends, many programs are very new, and of course, designers come from all backgrounds.
 I would keep your mind open to different majors.
 If you need a portfolio and clear guidance, maybe a UX major is for you.
-If you want a unique background or want to do something like UX Writing or UX engineering different backgrounds could be helpful.
-I would consider these Majors: Psychology, Engineering, Human Factors, Computer Science, IT, Anthropology, Communications, Design, Information Systems, & even English!
+If you want a unique background or want to do something like UX Writing or UX engineering, a different background could play as an advantage.
+If you are not sure what you want to do with your life, you may also want to go broader.
+I would consider these Majors as well: Psychology, Engineering, Human Factors, Computer Science, IT, Anthropology, Communications, Design, Information Systems, & even English!

-UX Designers come from all backgrounds, you’ll meet people who transitioned from sales, had Spanish majors, or even some went to Boot Camps.
-There is no one correct way to learn UX.
-Certificates and Boot Camps are great ways to learn for lower price points.
-You can find free certificates and even learn UX on YouTube for free or somewhere on the internet.
-Learning UX Design will always be FREE, but working on real world problems and networking will help you get these jobs.
+UX Designers come from all backgrounds, you’ll meet people who transitioned from sales jobs, had Spanish majors, or even some who went to a Bootcamp.
+There is no correct way to learn UX.
+Certificates and Bootcamps are great ways to learn for lower price points.
+You can find free certificates and even learn UX on YouTube or somewhere else on the internet.
+Learning UX Design will always be FREE, but working on real-world problems and networking will help you get these jobs.

-For my undergraduate degree I attended DePaul University where I was a design & marketing intern for a startup, and then landed a UX consulting job Senior year.
-I enjoyed my time, but there is definitely better and similar programs all across the country.
-Sometimes I wondered if I should of majored in Computer Science, Cognitive Sciences, or Physics/Engineering.
-Yet, everything worked out.
-I know a bunch of amazing designers coming out of programs listed and not listed including UW, Carnegie, Michigan, NYU, BU, Tufts, Wellesley etc.
+Personally, for my undergraduate degree, I attended DePaul University where I was a design & marketing intern for a startup and then landed a UX consulting job.
+I enjoyed the traditional college experience while building a portfolio of cool projects.
+There are definitely better and similar programs all across the country.
+Sometimes I question if I should have majored in Computer Science, Cognitive Science, or Physics/Engineering.
+Yet, everything worked out for me.
+I know a bunch of amazing designers coming out of programs listed and not listed on this website, plus these are not the only schools!

 Featured are a list of URLs in which were sourced in the making of this website.